urmilparikh95/Slack-App/Worksheet.md

 | ScreenCast | Completed | Making and editing screencast | @onjoshi, @uparikh, @scyadav

 Other sub-tasks:
-* Debugging was required to integrate all the functionalities.
+* Integrating all the functionalities and testing them.

 [Trello link](https://trello.com/b/4s99IqfE/deploy-milestone) for **DEPLOY MILESTONE**